Few-shot Object Localization: Introduction

 This study aims to advance the research field by introducing a high-performance benchmark model for the FSOL task.
-Within this task, we have identified two primary challenges: 1) Appearance gap between intra-class objects: The significant intra-class variations among objects within the query image create an appearance gap compared to samples in the support image, which thereby impacting the query's accuracy, as shown in Fig. \ref{intro}(a).
-2) Object omission due to inter-object occlusion: the model struggles to accurately distinguish the dense, overlapping objects in the query image, leading to a decrease in localization recall rate, as shown in Fig. \ref{intro}(b).
+Within this task, we have identified two primary challenges: 1) Appearance gap between intra-class objects: Significant variations among objects within the same class in the query image create an appearance gap compared to the support image samples, impacting query accuracy (see Fig. \ref{intro}(a)).
+2) Object omission due to inter-object occlusion: The model struggles to accurately distinguish dense, overlapping objects in the query image, leading to a decrease in localization recall rate (see Fig. \ref{intro}(b)).

-To address these two key challenges in FSOL task, we propose an innovative dual-path feature augmentation module.
-Firstly, to mitigate the significant variations in shape, size, and orientation among intra-class objects, we introduce a deformable convolution branch \cite{DCv1, DCv2}.
-This branch enables the model to adaptively learn the variations of intra-class features, thereby enhancing localization accuracy by capturing deformable features present in both support samples and query objects.
-Secondly, to tackle the frequent occurrence of object omission, we design a cross-center difference convolution branch \cite{CCD-C}.
-This branch focuses on capturing gradient similarity in support samples and query objects, significantly improving the model's discriminability of object features and reducing the occurrence of object omission.
-To optimize the model’s efficiency and generalization, we implement weight-sharing between support and query images, reducing the number of parameters and bridging the gap between support samples and query objects.
-Additionally, to comprehensively capture the intrinsic structure, texture, and patterns of images, we introduce 3D convolution, considering the association of channel information, thereby enhancing the representational capability of features and the overall performance of the model.
-Using aforementioned 3D convolution, the query image performs convolution with the support image in three dimensions to obtain a similarity map reflecting the object location information.
+To tackle the key challenges in the FSOL task, we design a dual-path feature augmentation module.
+To handle intra-class variations in shape, size, and orientation, we use a deformable convolution branch \cite{DCv1, DCv2}, which enhances localization performance by adapting to feature variations.
+To reduce object omission, we implement a cross-center difference convolution branch \cite{CCD-C}, improving feature discriminability by capturing gradient difference.
+Additionally, we introduce 3D convolution to capture image structure, texture, and patterns, enhancing feature representation and model performance.
+The query image performs 3D convolution with the support image to generate a similarity map reflecting object locations.